 Table of Contents

 Creating and printing your photo books can be a challenging ordeal.
-However, I finally have completed mine and learned a couple of things along the way.
+However, I finally completed mine and learned a couple of things along the way.
 So if you’re curious about how I chose the right services, things to keep in mind and talk about the results as well.
 Then this post is for you.

 I think most of the time I spent on this project was just trying to figure out what is possible.
-Testing different things, different services, different types of paper and learning from the mistakes made.
+Testing different things, different services, and different types of paper and learning from the mistakes made.
 Expensive mistakes I might add.

 Here's the end result, the digital version of my street photography book "Streets of Japan" is available for purchase:

 So let’s talk about some of the lessons learned during this photobook process, trying to keep it short and sweet.
 Let’s get started.

 We have talked about organizing and sequencing your photographs before, even things like calibrating your display to try to get the best results, more on that here:

 Some of those steps do cost money, but let’s get the obvious statement out of the way: Making a photobook can be an expensive journey or project, especially when you’re self-publishing or a small content creator.

 I had to do a couple of test prints to figure out the correct paper, size of the book, and cover type as well, and each test print cost money, each test print takes a couple of weeks to complete and ship and overall, it’s a very time-consuming process.